AlexMa011/edgeBoxes-Cpp-version/README.md

 [Opencv2](http://opencv.org/downloads.html)
  is required.
 The installation documentation can be find [here](http://docs.opencv.org/2.4/doc/tutorials/introduction/table_of_content_introduction/table_of_content_introduction.html).
  (Note: opencv 3 is also plausible if the writeout function in gadgets.cpp is removed.)
 And you need to install the matiolib.
-Just switch to the matio folder, and execute the following commands:
+Download the matio package, and just switch to the matio folder, and execute the following commands:

 ```code:
 $ make clean